 - PAE — predicted aligned error matrix.
 Shows expected positional error between all residue pairs.
 For binder design, check the inter-chain PAE block: low values mean the model is confident about the binding mode.

-AF2 (with AF2-Multimer) handles single chains and multi-chain protein complexes.
-AF3 extends to protein–nucleic acid and protein–small molecule complexes.
+AF2 handles single chains (Jumper et al., 2021); AF2-Multimer extends it to multi-chain protein complexes.
+AF3 extends to protein–nucleic acid and protein–small molecule complexes (Abramson et al., 2024).

 ESMFold / ESM3

-Meta’s protein language models.
-ESMFold predicts structure from a single sequence — no MSA required, making it much faster than AlphaFold.
+Meta’s protein language models offer a faster structure-prediction route.
+ESMFold predicts structure from a single sequence, with no MSA required, making it much faster than AlphaFold (Lin et al., 2023).
 ESM3 is more general, jointly modeling sequences, structures, and functional annotations.
-Used for rapid self-consistency screening at scale: when you have 80,000 candidate sequences, you filter with ESMFold first and send only the top candidates to AlphaFold.
+These models are useful for rapid self-consistency screening at scale: when you have 80,000 candidate sequences, filter with ESMFold first and send only the top candidates to AlphaFold.

 ProteinMPNN

 Input: 3D backbone coordinates (as a graph of residue positions).
 Output: amino acid probability distribution at each position.
-A message-passing neural network that designs sequences for given backbones.
+A message-passing neural network that designs sequences for given backbones (Dauparas et al., 2022).
 Fast, accurate, and the standard inverse folding tool.
 Typically generates 8–16 sequences per backbone.

 RFDiffusion

 Input: target protein structure + conditioning constraints (hotspot residues, motifs, symmetry).
 Output: new backbone coordinates.
 A denoising diffusion model over backbone coordinates — analogous to image diffusion models but operating in SE(3) coordinate space.
-The most powerful current tool for de novo backbone generation.
+RFDiffusion is the most powerful current tool for de novo backbone generation (Watson et al., 2023).

 Boltz / Boltz2